|Elliott Sound Products||Equalisers|

 It's to be expected that some people will insist on passive controls, because they imagine that applying feedback somehow ruins the sound.
 This is complete nonsense of course, and there seems little point in using a vastly inferior tone control system that has no real flat setting just to avoid the 'evil' of feedback.
 If this approach is taken, only the Figure 3 circuit is really suitable, because a flat setting is possible and dubious (at best) log pots are not needed.

 In the interests of completeness, the above shows the general arrangement used to add a midrange control to a Baxandall network.
-The Q is low (about 0.5) and you can't adjust the frequency, but it does add some extra functionality that might be useful for a musical instrument amp.
+The Q is low (about 0.5) and you can't adjust the frequency easily, but it does add some extra functionality that might be useful for a musical instrument amp.
 While you may see it added in many circuits on the Net, it's of somewhat dubious value.
-Because it's not easily adjusted for frequency and due to the low Q, most users are likely to find it doesn't really do what they need.
+Because it's not easily adjusted for frequency (C2 and C3 can be changed, optionally with switches), due to the low Q most users are likely to find it doesn't really do what they need.
+To increase the 'midrange' frequency, reduce the value of C2 and C3 and vice versa.
+The values will normally be the same, but that's not essential.

 While the basic shelving filters described above are fine for controlling bass and treble, to affect the midrange or a troublesome frequency anywhere in the audio band isn't possible.
 In many cases bass and treble controls don't even work for bass and treble.
 For example, if you want to get a 'fat' kick drum sound you might add some bass, but you don't want or need to keep boosting all the way down to a few Hertz.
 Look at Figure 6 - if you have 10dB of boost at 70Hz, you have slightly more than that at 40Hz and it's still there at 20Hz.
 A peaking filter can be tuned to 70Hz (for example) to give a satisfying 'thump' from the kick drum, but the level returns to normal (towards 0dB gain) as the frequency increases or decreases.